C++ Core Guidelines: Rules about Exception Handling

 E.14: Use purpose-designed user-defined types as exceptions (not built-in types)

-You should not use standard exceptions types or even built-in types as an exception.
-Here are the two don't from the guidelines:
+You should not use standard exception types or even built-in types as an exception.
+Here are the two that don’t from the guidelines:

 A built-in type